pelle112112/RustExam/README.md

 #### DB structure

 For the handling of files and users, we went with a minimalistic setup, which would help us achieve achieve a good 'error free' product.
+Meaning the implemented data structure represents the minimal viable product.

 Below are the mongodb Collections of Documents we used: